Document checking for new international undergraduate and postgraduate students

 If you have been assessed as Overseas for fee purposes, or need immigration permission to study in the UK (even if you have been assessed as Home / EU fees), you must show us documents that prove you can study in the UK.
 You may also have to show us documents proving your qualifications.

-You have not completed registration until you have attended a document checking session.
+You will not be allowed to start your course until you have completed a document checking session.